FalkorDB/falkordb-browser/README.md

 ## Getting Started

+First copy the `.env.local.template` as `.env.local`.

-It is a [Next.js](https://nextjs.org/) project.
-First, run the development server:
+Then, it is a [Next.js](https://nextjs.org/) project.
+To run the development server:

 ```bash
 npm run dev